rawgraphs/rawgraphs-app/README.md

 ##Libraries

-Raw has been developed using a lot of cool stuff available out there:
+**Raw** has been developed using a lot of cool stuff found out there:

 [angular.js](https://github.com/angular/angular.js)
 [angular-ui](https://github.com/angular-ui)